osmandapp/docs/content/osmand/plugins/trip-recording.md

 ---
 title: "{% data variables.android-values.record_plugin_name %}"
-intro: "To tell a story of where you have been, GPS data, as latitude and longitude of your location, can be recorded and stored in a file, and then re-used, improved, tweaked, added with waypoints, provided for navigation, shared with friends, etc."
+intro: "To tell a story of where you have been, GPS data, as latitude and longitude of your location, can be recorded and stored in a file, and then re-used, improved, added with waypoints, provided for navigation, shared with friends, etc."
 versions: '*'
 ---
 {% data reusables.general.article-not-complete %}